They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 His parole officer drug-tested him for opioids and buprenorphine specifically.
 Beeler worried that if a test came back positive, the officer might see that as a signal that Beeler had been using drugs illegally.

-He worried a failed drug test — even if it was for a medication to treat his addiction — would land him in prison.
+He worried that a failed drug test — even if it was for a medication to treat his addiction — would land him in prison.

-Ziegenhorn says Beeler felt trapped: "He could go back to prison, or continue trying to obtain opioids off the street and slowly detox himself."
+Ziegenhorn says Beeler felt trapped: "He could go back to prison or continue trying to obtain opioids off the street and slowly detox himself."

 Beeler decided against the medication.